ChoppalaSaikumar/AIT1/README.md

 Best path: [1.4.3.5.2.1]

 Cost of the best path=52.

+task 6:
-[17-10-2024 21:51] Ch Venkatesh Warullu: Solve a Map Coloring problem using constraint satisfaction approach by applying following constraints
+: Solve a Map Coloring problem using constraint satisfaction approach by applying following constraints

 Aim: To Solve a Map Coloring problem using constraint satisfaction approach using Graphonline and visualago online simulator
 Program: